Antoine Abi Ghanem

 Sean D. Murphy is the Manatt/Ahn Professor of International Law at George Washington University, former President of the American Society of International Law, and member of the UN International Law Commission.

-Mark P. Nevitt (@marknevitt) is an Associate Professor of Law at Syracuse University College of Law, previously Class of 1971 Distinguished Military Professor of Leadership & Law at the United States Naval Academy, Sharswood Fellow at the University of Pennsylvania Law School, and former commander in the Navy, serving as a tactical jet aviator and attorney in the Judge Advocate General’s Corps for 20 years.
+Mark P. Nevitt (@marknevitt) Commander, JAGC (ret.) is an Associate Professor of Law at Emory University School of Law.
+He previously held posts at the U.S. Naval Academy, Syracuse University College of Law, and the University of Pennsylvania Law School.
+He is a former Navy commander, serving as a tactical jet aviator, and attorney in the Judge Advocate General’s Corps.

 Chidi Odinkalu is the Senior Legal Officer for the Africa Program of the Open Society Justice Initiative.